Lilekha/AtliQ-Hardware-Business-360-Report--Power-BI/README.md

 - Step 19 : Built the Executive view which includes: Market share trends, yearly trends of key metrics, insights by sub zone, top 5 products and customers by revenue, net sales by channel and divison.

- - Step 20 : The report was then published to Power BI Service.
+ - Step 20 : The report was then published to Power BI Service after making appropriate changes as per the suggestions made in the meetings with the stakeholders.

 # Home Page